carsonwack/liri-node-app/README.md

-Inquirer functionality to make things very intuitive for the user!
+Includes Inquirer functionality to make things very intuitive for the user!